writeAbyssinian/CruiseBuddy/README.md

 > Peeking is not available while in a chase as it would give unfair advantage.

 ## Planned Functionalities
-- Automatic replies
+- Automatic Replies
-- Automatic indicators
+- Automatic Indicators
-- Speed limiter
+- Speed Limiter
+- Dynamic Keybinds based on Role
+- More...

 ## Prerequisites
 Latest .NET Framework (https://go.microsoft.com/fwlink/?LinkId=2203304)